A Word-Centered Church in an Age of Experience

 • Expository preaching

-• Deep, reverent worship rooted in truth
+• Deep, reverent worship grounded in truth

-• Prayer grounded in Scripture’s promises
+• Prayer shaped by Scripture’s promises

-• Fellowship centered around Christ, not preference
+• Fellowship centered around Christ rather than personal preference

-• Discipleship in sound doctrine
+• Discipleship built on sound doctrine

-When the Word is central, Christ is exalted, and His people grow strong, discerning, and steadfast.
+A Word-centered church does not chase movements.
+It stands firm when movements fade.
+And when the Word is central, Christ is exalted, and His people grow strong, discerning, and steadfast.

 Encouragement for the Faithful

-You need the Word, the Spirit, the church, and a heart that treasures Christ.
+You do not need new revelation to walk faithfully.
+You do not need spiritual fireworks to grow in holiness.
+You need the Word, the Spirit, the local church, and a heart that treasures Christ.

 True revival does not abandon the ordinary means of grace.
+It restores them to their rightful place.

 Facebook